Zoltán Beke: Club career

 Beke was born on 30 July 1911 in Fehértemplom, Austria-Hungary (now Serbia).
 He grew up and started to play football in the Mehala neighborhood of Timișoara, Romania.
 In 1925 he began playing junior-level football at Chinezul Timișoara.
 Three years later he started his senior career at Chinezul.

 In 1930, Beke joined Ripensia Timișoara where he made his Divizia A debut on 11 September 1932 in a 3–2 away loss to CFR București.
 He won the title in his first season, with coach Jenő Konrád using him in four games in which he scored once.
 In the following season he helped the team reach the 1934 Cupa României final, playing in the first leg against Universitatea Cluj, which led to them winning the cup.
 In the 1934–35 season he won another title, coaches Josef Uridil and Rudolf Wetzer giving him 14 appearances in which he scored three goals, also the team reached the Cupa României final where he played the entire match in the 6–5 loss to CFR București.
 Next season, Beke helped Ripensia win The Double, being given 12 appearances in which he netted five goals by coaches Wetzer and Konrád, and he played in the 5–1 win over Unirea Tricolor București in the Cupa României final.
 In the following Cupa României edition, the team reached another final, but he did not play in the 5–1 loss to Rapid București.
 In the 1937–38 season, Ripensia won another title, but coach Sepp Pojar used him in only seven matches in which he netted one goal.
 Afterwards he played in Ripensia's 3–0 win over AC Milan in the first leg of the first round of the 1938 Mitropa Cup, helping the team get past the Italians.
-He made his last Divizia A appearance in a 2–2 draw against Gloria Arad, having a total of 89 matches with 21 goals scored in the competition, all of them for Ripensia.
+He made his last Divizia A appearance in a 2–2 draw against Gloria Arad, totaling 89 matches with 21 goals in the competition, all of them for Ripensia.

 In 1942, Beke joined CFR Turnu Severin where he was a player-coach, helping the club win the 1942–43 Cupa României, though he did not play in the final.

 Afterwards he went to play for Kolozsvári VSC, making his Nemzeti Bajnokság I debut on 22 August 1943 under coach Zoltán Opata in a 3–1 home win against Diósgyőr.
 He made a total of 13 league appearances, netting seven goals, including a double in his last game which was a 3–0 victory against BSZKRT.
 Kolozsvári also reached the 1943–44 Magyar Kupa final but he did not play in the defeat to Ferencváros.

 Beke ended his career by playing in the 1946–47 Divizia B season for CFR Turnu Severin.